-In April 2014, the FASB issued Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity, which changes the threshold for reporting discontinued operations and adds new disclosures.
+In April 2014, the FASB issued ASU 2014-08, "Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity", which changes the threshold for reporting discontinued operations and adds new disclosures.
 The new guidance defines a discontinued operation as a disposal that "represents a strategic shift that has (or will have) a major effect on an entity's operations and financial results."
 The standard is required to be adopted by public business entities in annual periods beginning on or after December 15, 2014, and interim periods within those annual periods.
 Entities may "early adopt" the guidance for new disposals.
-The Company does not expect the adoption of this pronouncement to have a significant impact on its consolidated financial statements.
+The adoption of this pronouncement does not have a significant impact on our consolidated financial statements.